 It also represents risk, if you’re not paying attention to the right things.

-Rumors that Chipolte stock had hit its bottom and would start rebounding right before an earnings call caused stocks to shoot up 10%, but only a minute later it fell 50 points.
+Rumors that Chipotle stock had hit its bottom and would start rebounding right before an earnings call caused stocks to shoot up 10 percent, but only a minute later it fell 50 points.

 Stocks that are flying high can fall just as big — and fast — when earnings are reported or major moves are made that are considered negative.

 The Rules of After Hours Trading

 If after-hours trading is something you need in a broker, make sure you understand the rules, because every broker has different restrictions.

 Pros and Cons of After Hours Trading

-So, now that you know what after hours trading is and when it takes place, what data do you follow to make a decision pre-market or after hours?
+So, now that you know what after hours trading is and when it takes place, what data do you follow to help make a decision pre-market or after hours?

 But, if you’re chasing down smaller stocks with higher volatility, or penny stocks, pay attention to earning releases and news events.